-MFS Partnership (SW) LLP was formed in 2003 and based in Plymouth.
-In 2016 reports of customer complaints began to surface regarding pension mis-selling.
+MFS Partnership (SW) LLP were formed in 2007 and based in Plymouth.

-A regulated adviser should operate due diligence and check that their clients’ circumstances and attitude to risk, suit the investment.
+A regulated adviser should operate due diligence and check that their clients’ circumstances and attitude to risk, suit the investment or pension product.
+Failure to do so may be mis-selling.

-If you were advised to transfer into a SIPP and you have concerns about the advice you received or the investments within your SIPP and would like to talk to our team about it call 0114 2664216.
+If you were advised to transfer into a SIPP and you have concerns about the advice you received we may be able to help.

 We offer a free initial check to see if you may have been mis-sold.
 It’s just a simple chat with one of our team who can briefly assess if you may have a case.
 There’s no obligation to use our service.